chaitanyashinde468/javascript-programs/10-Async-Await/notes.md

 - Avoid unnecessary sequential awaits.
 - Keep async functions small and readable.

-What is the difference between Promise and Async/Await?

-A good answer would be:

-Async/Await is built on top of Promises and provides cleaner, more readable syntax for handling asynchronous operations.
-Under the hood, it still uses Promises.

 # Async/Await Questions

 ## Q1 What is async?